Muller Van Severen celebrate their 15th anniversary with Apartamento in Milan: a new book and a special exhibition

 Images (download here)

-The book - a lot of work
+The book - A Lot of Work

-Published by Apartamento, the book a lot of work brings together works from their individual artistic practices and their collaborative oeuvre.
+Published by Apartamento, the book A Lot of Work brings together works from their individual artistic practices and their collaborative oeuvre.
 Before forming Muller Van Severen and becoming one of Europe's most image-defining design studio, Fien Muller (°1978) and Hannes Van Severen (°1979) worked independently as artists—Muller in photography and Van Severen in sculpture.

 As a photographer, Fien Muller tells stories in still lifes,—not as a genre, but as a method.
 As a photographer, she isolates objects, sometimes in a box, sometimes in a room, and gives them space to breathe differently.
 Objects lie, hang, float, lean.
 Their function dissolves.
 A plate is no longer a plate; fruit is no longer fruit.
 What remains is weight, skin, colour, gravity.
 There is no hierarchy in her arrangements, nor between things.
 Everything can be placed, removed, turned.
 Sometimes the images are absurd.
 Sometimes they feel tender.
 They always ask the viewer not to decode, but to look longer.